databricks/genai-cookbook/README.md

 TODO

+- databricks auth profile DEFAULT is set up
-- set up your .env to point to mlflow exp + dbx tracking uri
+- set up your .env to point to mlflow exp + dbx tracking uri (if you want to run any agent code from the terminal and have it logged to mlflow)
+- point to a cluster_id in ~/.databrickscfg (if you want to use Spark code)

 - install poetry env
 - build utils wheel
 - start databricks sync job